ThreeFistfulsofFigs/Python_Beginners_Projects/Grok_image_generator_app/README.markdown

 # ║  Author: [Your Name]                                                     ║
 # ║  Creation Date: July 22, 2025                                            ║
 # ║  Last Modified: July 22, 2025                                            ║
-# ║  Notes: Requires grok3api and Pillow; uses custom imghdr.py               ║
+# ║  Notes: Requires grok3api, Pillow, and ttkbootstrap; uses custom imghdr.py║
 # ║         Future: Add export options or enhance UI responsiveness          ║
 # ╚════════════════════════════════════════════════════════════════════════════╝

 ## Overview
 The **Grok Image Generator** is a Python-based GUI application that allows users to create images using the Grok API from xAI.
 Users can input custom prompts or use predefined quick prompts, optionally upload an input image, and view generated images in a scrollable gallery.
-The app includes real-time status updates and error handling, making it a practical tool for exploring AI-generated imagery.
+The app includes real-time status updates and error handling, with a modern interface powered by `ttkbootstrap`.

 ## Features
 - **Prompt-Based Generation**: Enter custom prompts or select from quick prompts like "Create an image of a majestic sailing ship on stormy seas."